 - 1. Place the Speed Monitor Module on the barrel and ensure that the U-shaped step of barrel is stuck in cylindrical location protrusion within the module inner diameter. - 2.
-Insert M3 screws through the screw holes in the rear of the Speed Monitor Module to clamp the barrel. - Aviation connector of the Speed Monitor Module should be connected to the aviation connector of the Power Management Module using an aviation connector cable.
+Insert M3 screws through the clamping screw holes on the Speed Monitor Module to clamp the barrel. - 3.
+The aviation connector port of the Speed Monitor Module should be connected to the aviation connector port of the Power Management Module using an aviation connector cable.